 docker-compose up -d

-If you are already Docker-first, this is the cleanest way I know to expose something to the internet without regretting it later.
+If you are already Docker-first this is the cleanest way I know to expose something to the internet without regretting it later.
+Build things and share them and keep your machine boring.